2PP bioprinting - Creating the world's most accurate 3D bioprinter

 Extensive biomaterial offerings

-Choose between our tailored, functionalized biomaterials developed at Nanoscribe, CELLINK and Advanced BioMatrix, or from externally available photoresins.
+Choose between our functionalized biomaterials developed at Nanoscribe, CELLINK and Advanced BioMatrix, or from externally available photoresins.

 Be prepared for live-cell printing